V0lk3n/V0lk3n.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Writeup

+## SharkyCTF 2020 - [Network] Penteeeeest (850pts)

+This challenge was awesome!
+It is separated in three parts :

+The goal of the first part is to get a shell as www-data and escalate to the user.
+The goal of the second part is to escalate from the user to root.
+The goal of the third part is unknown, we need to enumerate the box and finally pivot into another target.

+I hope you will Enjoy this writeup!

+Read more(/writeup/sharkyctf2020_pentest)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for